psylinse/stream-hubspot-chat-transcript/README.md

 1. Accepting the user's frontend form input
 2. Creating a HubSpot customer entry
 3. Initializing a Stream chat client
-4. Registering the user and support admin with the client
+4. Registering the user and support admin with Stream
-5. Opening a Stream chat channel
+5. Creating a Stream chat channel

-Here's the primary registration endpoint, which will will be breaking down step by step.
+Here's the primary registration endpoint, which we will be breaking down step by step.

 ```javascript
 //backend/routes/index.js:39